To-Heaven/Hello/python/basic_knowledge_of_python/threading.md

 ## two ways to create threads
-- **Note**：
-	- Once a thread object is created, its activity must be started by calling the thread’s start() method.
-		- this invokes the run() method in a seprate thread of control
-	-  Once the thread’s activity is started, the thread is considered ‘alive’
-		1. It stops being alive when its run() method terminates or by raising an unhandled exception
-		2. threading.is_alive()
-	- A thread has a name.
-The name can be passed to the constructor, and read or changed through the name attribute.
-		- see  threading.getName()     obj.name  below
-	- A thread can be flagged as a “daemon thread”
-		1. __The significance of this flag is that the entire Python program exits when only daemon threads are left__
-		2. the flag can be set through the daemon property or the daemon constructor argument.
-	- main thread
-		- corresponds to the initial thread of control in the Python program
-	- **Note about the daemon thread**
-		1. __Daemon threads are abruptly stopped at shutdown.
-Their resources (such as open files, database transactions, etc.) may not be released properly__
-		2. If you want your threads to stop gracefully, make them non-daemonic and use a suitable signalling mechanism such as an Event.

 1. passing a callable object to the constructor
 - threading.Thread(group=None, target=None, name=None, args=(), kwargs={}, *, daemon=None)